Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Defense

-In our SSFL setting, we assume that there are $c$ clients that are malicious to launch poisoning attacks (refer to Sec. \ref{attack}) to the server so as to damage the performance of the global model.
-To mitigate this attack, we design a minimax optimization-based defense strategy that can select clients who hold high-quality updates.
-Note that high-quality model updates indicate that such model updates help the global model to improve accuracy.

-\textbf{Observation:} As shown in Fig. \ref{fig-3}, we explore the difference between the aggregated updates and weight values distribution between malicious clients and honest clients.
-First, in Fig. \ref{fig-3} \textbf{\textit{(left)}}, we find that the update direction of the aggregated update vectors of the honest clients is close to the update direction of the aggregated global update vectors of the server.
-On the contrary, the update direction of the aggregated update vectors of the malicious clients is different from the update direction of the server.
-Second, in Fig. \ref{fig-3} \textbf{\textit{(right)}}, from the distribution of weight values, the distribution of updates generated by malicious clients is obviously very different from the distribution of updates generated by honest clients (including server).

-\textbf{Strategy:} Motivated by the above observations, we can use the distribution difference (direction difference) between the client's weight value (aggregated update vectors) and the server's weight values (aggregated update vectors) as an indicator to measure the quality of the update held by the client.
-In this way, the server only needs to aggregate model updates uploaded by clients with high-quality updates to obtain the best performing global model.
+Motivated by the above observations, we propose to use the distribution difference (direction difference) between the client's weight update (aggregated update vectors) and the server's weight (aggregated update vectors) as an indicator to measure the update quality of the client updates.
+In such a way, the server only aggregates model updates uploaded by clients with high-quality updates to obtain the high performing global model.
+Furthermore, such a strategy allows the clients to manually check the correctness of the label information of the unlabeled samples, which can significantly reduce the possibility of the adversary injecting the poisoned label information.
 Thus, the formal definition of the minimax optimization strategy is as follows:

-where $s$ represents the change direction vector of model parameters, $\omega'$ represents the malicious clients' model updates, $\omega$ represents the honest client and server's model updates, ${\Delta _{i,t}}$ represents a measure of the update quality of the $t$-th round of training, and $\delta$ is the threshold hyperparameter, which helps the server to decide which updates have high confidence to be aggregated.
+where ${\lambda _{{\ell_2}}}$ and ${\lambda _{{\ell_1}}}$ are the relative weights of $\ell_2$ and $\ell_1$ regularization, respectively, $\omega_t$ represents the global model's parameters, $\omega_t^k$ represents the $k$-th client's local model parameters, ${\Delta _{i,t}}$ represents a measure of the update quality of the $t$-th round of training, and $\beta$ is the threshold to help the server to decide which updates have high confidence to be aggregated.
 The first item of Eq. \eqref{eq-5} means that we should select those clients whose update direction is close to the global model update direction as much as possible.
-The second term of Eq. \eqref{eq-5} means that we choose as many clients as possible whose distance or distribution is close to the weights of the global model.
-Therefore, such a minimax optimization strategy can select more clients with high-quality model updates.
+The second term of Eq. \eqref{eq-5} means that we choose as many clients as possible whose distance or distribution is close to the global model.